 Recession

-The economy needs to deflate for at least two fiscal quarters in a row – each quarter being three months long.
+The economy needs to deflate for at least two fiscal quarters in a row – each quarter being three months long – in order to be considered a recession.
 This is measured by GDP – or the total value of goods and services produced in a country.
 Recession is easily defined as a period of at least 6 months when GDP decreases rather than increases.
 GDP must rise above pre-recession levels for a recession to be over.
 Ultimately, a recession can’t be defined until half a year has passed, while a depression really can’t be identified until after it has occurred.

 Current U.S. Economic State